CS2613-FA23/explorationactivity2-JustinG02/README.md

 <li>Install Puppeteer using npm:</li>
 <pre><code>npm install puppeteer</code></pre>

-<li>Importing in Your Code:</li>
+<h3>Importing in Your Code:</h3>

-<p>In your JavaScript code, import the Puppeteer module:</p>
+<li>In your JavaScript code, import the Puppeteer module:</li>
 <pre><code>import puppeteer from 'puppeteer';</code></pre>

 <li>Usage:</li>

-<p>Use Puppeteer functions for tasks such as automated testing, web scraping, performance monitoring, web crawling, and more.
+Use Puppeteer functions for tasks such as automated testing, web scraping, performance monitoring, web crawling, and more.
-Please Refer to the official Puppeteer documentation for more detailed information on available functions and usage examples.</p>
+Please Refer to the official Puppeteer documentation for more detailed information on available functions and usage examples.
 </ol>

 <h2>3.
 Purpose of the Program</h2>